nathansolomon7/Artist-Collab-Path-Finder/README.md

 10-28-21

-Purpose: creates a program that gives the relations between artists when given song information about an artist
+Purpose: Creates a program that can find the shortest path of artists between two artists' related collabarations when given a list of information regarding artists and the songs each has worked on

 Known bugs: none